vidaldid-rte/dynawo-large-scale-validation/doc/README_INSTALLATION.md

 	3. Add your virtual environment to Jupyter: python -m ipykernel install --user --name=NAME-OF-INTERPRETER

 	4. Open Jupyter and, in Kernel Options, select your new Kernel.

+## IDE configuration (only for development)

+To use the virtual environment interpreter in our IDE we have to open our Python IDE (for example, PyCharm) and go to Interpreter Configuration (in the case of PyCharm, we have the direct option to Add Interpreter).
+We must choose the option that allows us to add a new interpreter and then, we only have to select the Python interpreter from the path where we have installed the Virtual Environment (in /bin directory).

+## Install Dynawo

+- Follow the instructions of this website: https://dynawo.github.io/install/